jakobzhao/geog458/labs/lab02/readme.md

 myauth.set_access_token(access_token, access_token_secret)
 ```

 To retrieve geo-tagged tweets, three bounding boxes are defined.
 After initializing the stream listener, a stream object is created out of `tweepy.Stream object`.
 Then, the LOCATION array is passed to the stream filter method.
 By doing so, the geo-tagged are filtered and collected.
-Notably, the filter not only acquire geo-tagged tweets, but also other kinds of tweets according to the input filter strategy.
-For example, to  filter all tweets containing the word seattle.
-The track parameter is an array of search terms to stream.

 ```Python
 LOCATIONS = [-124.7771694, 24.520833, -66.947028, 49.384472,  # Contiguous US